mackdoyle/mackdoyle.github.io/src/_posts/2014-06-02-type-baseline-sass-utility.markdown

 ---
 layout: baseline
-title:  "Baseline Grid Sass Mixin"
+title:  "Type Baseline Sass Utility"
 date:   2014-06-02 20:00:00
 author: Jason Doyle
 categories: css
-image: assets/images/bkgs/sm/blurred-head.jpg
+image: assets/images/articles/baseline.png
 ---

-Using a baseline grid to set type is a must if you want to achieve vertical rhythm.
-Dan Eden & Michael Wright created [basehold.it][1], a dead simple solution that adds a baseline grid to an element's background.
+Using a baseline to set type is a must if you want to achieve vertical rhythm.
+Dan Eden & Michael Wright created [basehold.it][1], a dead simple solution that adds a baseline to an element's background.
 All you need to do is add a background-image property and point it to their URL.

 I wanted to additionally control the background-position so I created a little mixin.
 The [basehold.it][1] website has a very nifty feature that hides the grid by clicking anywhere within the element.
 It's such a simple and useful feature that I peed my pants a little the first time I used it.
 So that's in here as well.